equinor/radix-public-site/public-site/docs/src/references/reference-private-link/index.md

 ::: warning Omnia Classic governance

-Private links have other [policies](https://docs.omnia.equinor.com/governance/security/components/v4/vnet-private-link/#introduction) in Omnia Classic subscriptions, which makes it not possible to establish with Radix.
+Private links have other [policies](https://docs.omnia.equinor.com/governance/security/components/v4/vnet-private-link/#introduction) in Omnia Classic subscriptions, which makes it not possible to establish services like Private Endpoints with Radix.
 More information in [Omnia Docs](https://docs.omnia.equinor.com/products/classic/PrivateEndpoints-documentation-for-AppTeams/)

 :::